Teaching Documents, Lecture Notes and Tutorials /

 Michael J. Benton (2010): The origins of modern biodiversity on land.
 In PDF, Transactions of the Royal Society, B.

 !
-See also here.
-On this page you can view or download the figures from the book.
-Downloadable in jpeg format at standard resolution (96 dpi) for viewing on screen and at a higher resolution (300 dpi) for downloading.
+Companion Website: Introduction to Paleobiology and the Fossil Record.
+On this website you can download the figures in jpeg format at standard resolution (96 dpi) for viewing on screen and at a higher resolution (300 dpi) for downloading.
 They can also be downloaded as a Powerpoint file for each chapter.

 !
 M.J.
 Benton and B.C.
 Emerson (2007): How did life become so diverse?
 The dynamics of diversification according to the fossil record and molecular phylogenetics.
 PDF file, snapshot taken by the Internet Archive´s Wayback Machine.
 Palaeontology, 50: 23-40.